 I suspect too many in our State Department and Department of Defense feel the same way, not to mention the White House and Congress.

-Strong leadership is needed as the U.S. deals with a strange new world–one where Washington is finding it harder than ever to impose its will on anyone anywhere and where the eclipse of American power is manifest.
+Vigorous and courageous leadership is needed as the U.S. deals with a strange new world–one where Washington is finding it harder than ever to impose its will on anyone anywhere and where the eclipse of American power is manifest.

 Perhaps that is not a bad thing.
 Heaven knows that when we have tried to impose our will on other nations, the results have been mixed, if not disastrous.